Rodmg/linamp/README.md

 **Tip:** If you want to see the app in a window instead of full screen, comment out the following line in `main.cpp`: `//window.setWindowState(Qt::WindowFullScreen);`

+### Known issues

+- File picker and playlist view doesn't correctly work with mouse input (touch works fine).
+There was a bug with touch input which got fixed by disabling certain mouse events, but this had the side effect that if you don't have a touch screen, you cannot quite use it with a mouse.

 ### Debugging memory leaks:

 - Install valgrind